UK's Truss vows to listen as she reels from policy U-turns

 Associated Press

-BIRMINGHAM, England (AP) — British Prime Minister Liz Truss has insisted she is leading “a listening government” that learns from its mistakes, as she tries to restore her shaky authority and reassure financial markets spooked by her government’s see-sawing economic pledges.
+After abandoning a tax cut for the wealthy that sparked a storm of opposition, Truss insisted Tuesday that she is leading “a listening government” that learns from its mistakes.

-Truss told the BBC in an interview broadcast Tuesday that she and her ministers were determined to “reflect on how we could have done things better.”
+“I think there’s absolutely no shame in a leader listening to people and responding, and that’s the kind of person I am,” she told Sky News.

-“Is everything the government (has) done absolutely perfect?
-No it’s not,” she said.
-“I fully acknowledge that.
-And we have learned from the feedback we’ve received.”
+To the BBC she said: “We have learned from the feedback we’ve received.”

 That “feedback” has been dramatic: Truss’ four weeks in office have seen the pound plunge to record lows against the dollar, the Bank of England take emergency action and the opposition Labour Party surge to record highs against her Conservatives in opinion polls.